martinvahi/mmmv_devel_tools/src/bonnet/lib/kibuvits_ruby_library/README.md

     ./src/include/incomplete
     ./src/include/bonnet

 The

     ./src/dev_tools/deprecated_code_museum

 is not part of the current implementation.
 It's a place, where "museum artifacts" are held.

-It is strongly encouraged to study a few lessons from the ./doc/examples, before trying to use the KRL.
+It is strongly encouraged to study a some lessons from the ./doc/examples, before trying to use the KRL.
+For example, certain method name prefixes indicate the behavior and return types of the methods.
+The naming conventions are described in

+    ./doc/examples/lesson_01_naming_conventions.rb

 The ./doc/examples/COMMENTS.txt has further details about the example code and its prerequisites.

-Sometimes some out-commented demo/test code resides at the end of a KRL Ruby file.
+In case of some KRL Ruby files, some out-commented demo/test code might reside at the end of the file.
 It's possible to play with it by cd-ing into the folder, where the Ruby file resides, uncommenting the demo/devel code and executing the file.
 An example: